azureorangutan/murdham/hugo_site/content/_index.md

     subtitle="Combat rules are streamlined yet deep.
 Turns move quickly and fights are over soon, but every turn is full of nail-biting decisions.
 An alternating activation system and a reaction mechanic make sure that every Player is always involved."
   >}}
   {{< hextra/feature-card
-    title="Vile sorcery and sacred prayers"
+    title="Vile sorcery and holy rites"
-    subtitle="Two types of magic: sorcerous and sacred.
+    subtitle="Two types of magic: profane and sacred.
 Sorcerers have a pool of mana they can spend to cast spells safely, but can push themselves at the cost of corruption, risking miscasts and mutation.
-Sacred powers are safe, but can be used scarcely and might fizzle if the caster is corrupted."
+Sacred powers are safe, but can be used scarcely and might fail if the caster is corrupted."
   >}}
   {{< hextra/feature-card
     title="Fast action resolution"
     subtitle="Just roll a d20 under an ability score.
 No modifiers, target numbers, or dice pools.
 Difficulty just comes in three steps: trivial (no roll, you just do it), challenging (roll to succeed), impossible (you just can’t do it)."
   >}}
   {{< hextra/feature-card
-    title="Streamlined skill system"
+    title="Lightweight skill system"
     subtitle="Skills are keywords: a character either has them or they don't.
 They provide significant advantages, such as the ability to succeed in certain actions without rolling or to cast spells."
   >}}
   {{< hextra/feature-card